"No Kings" protest planned in Philadelphia on June 14, same day as Army parade in D.C. and Trump's birthday

 When is the Philadelphia "No Kings" protest and march?

-The "No Kings" protest and march happening in Philadelphia will be on Saturday, June 14.
+The "No Kings" protest and march in Philadelphia will be Saturday.
 The event coincides with hundreds of rallies that are scheduled to take place in communities across the country.

 Why is "No Kings Day" on June 14?

-On Saturday, a large military parade celebrating the 250th anniversary of the United States Army is set to take place in Washington, D.C.
-The parade coincides with Flag Day and President Donald Trump's 79th birthday.
+On Saturday, a large military parade celebrating the 250th anniversary of the United States Army is set to take place in Washington.
+The parade coincides with Flag Day and President Trump's 79th birthday.

 Where is the "No Kings" protest in Philadelphia?